Geogentia-Open/serpderp/README.md

 # SerpDerp

-CTI-Ad triage tool for bulk phone-number and address searches against indicator domains used in commercial-sex trafficking advertising.
+Counter-Trafficking Ad triage tool for bulk phone-number and address searches against indicator domains used in commercial-sex trafficking advertising.
 Takes a CSV of licensed massage establishments, queries SerpApi for hits on known escort/review/ad platforms, fetches the resulting pages, scans the content, and produces a scored risk report.

-Built for counter-trafficking analysts and licensing investigators.
+Built for counter-trafficking analysts.
 Runs locally — no data leaves your machine except the SerpApi search calls and the HTTP fetches to the flagged URLs.

 ## Quick start